Faishal24/task-management--frontend/README.md

 ## Overview

 This Task Management application is a comprehensive tool designed to help users manage their tasks efficiently.
 It provides features for creating, assigning, tracking, and updating tasks.
-The application is built with a React Native frontend and an Express.js backend, using MongoDB for data storage.
+The application is built with a React.js frontend and an Express.js backend, using MongoDB for data storage.

 ## Features

-- **User Authentication**: Secure user login and registration with JWT authentication.
+- **User Authentication**: Secure user login and registration.
 - **Task Management**: Users can create, view, update, and delete tasks.
 Each task can have a status of pending, submitted, or done.
 - **File Upload and Download**: Users can upload files related to tasks and download them when needed.
 - **User-specific Tasks**: Fetch tasks specific to the logged-in user, ensuring personalized task management.